bendoesdata/portfolio/content/spotify-case-study.md

 ---
 title: Finding the Shape of a Song
-subtitle: Case study for a coneptual data design project with Spotify
+subtitle: Case study for a conceptual data design project with Spotify
 bannerimg: "/images/projects_spotify.png"
 tags:
   - case study